jonnonz1/nz-statute-book/acts/public/1993/citizens-initiated-referenda-act-1993.md

 ## Part 5 — Offences

 ### 52 Interfering with or influencing voters
-(1) Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $5,000 who, at an indicative referendum,—
+(1) Every person commits an offence and shall be liable on conviction to a fine not exceeding $5,000 who, at an indicative referendum,—
   (a) in any way interferes with any elector, either in the polling place or while the elector is on the way to the polling place, with the intention of influencing the elector or advising the elector as to the elector's vote:
   (b) at any time on the day on which the referendum is held before the close of the poll in or in view or hearing of any public place holds or takes part in any demonstration or procession having direct or indirect reference to the indicative referendum, by any means whatsoever:
   (c) at any time on the day on which the referendum is held before the close of the poll makes any statement having direct or indirect reference to the indicative referendum, by means of any loudspeaker or public address apparatus or cinematograph or television apparatus:provided that this paragraph shall not restrict the publication by radio or television broadcast made by a broadcaster within the meaning of section 2 of the Broadcasting Act 1989 of—